 Washington SNAP Program Benefits

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 The Washington SNAP food benefits program, also referred to as food stamps or the Basic Food program, is designed to assist residents currently earning a low income in purchasing enough nutritious foods each month to stay healthy and productive.
 The food stamps benefits can be used by program beneficiaries at authorized retailers to buy food items that are approved by the United States Department of Agriculture.
 The amount of SNAP benefits that each approved program applicant receives will differ due to household characteristics and financial information provided on the application.
 The benefits for food stamps program attempts to award benefits to approved applicants as soon as possible after they have successfully completed all application steps with the Department of Social and Health Services.
 When an applicant is successfully enrolled in the program and benefits are calculated, he or she will receive a Washington benefit card food stamp, also called an Electronic Benefit Transfer (EBT) card, to gain access to the account and purchase approved food items.
 To learn more about when food stamp benefits are issued, how the EBT card works and what items can be purchased with program benefits, review the sections below.

 Also, download our complete guide to food stamps for tips on how to use your SNAP benefits wisely.